How to keep your browsing history private

 1. Use a VPN

-VPN service providers, such as our top pick ExpressVPN (see our full review here) are the best ways to keep your browsing history private.
+VPN service providers, such as our top picks ExpressVPN and Surfshark (see our full reviews here) are the best ways to keep your browsing history private.
 Once activated it won’t store browsing history, metadata, traffic destination, or DNS queries.
 Because it encrypts your data, hackers have a harder time pulling together information to target you.
 VPN cloaks your IP address so your ISP can’t view what you’re viewing and sell that information to third parties.

 Pros: Encrypts data and cloaks ISP so no one can really track or sell your data as you browse.
 For more information about how VPN helps you browse more privately, check out: The safest way to browse the web: VPN Browsing